 Some background on our Jensen Motors-research project: With a solid background in cultural studies, work on cultural heritage, on communication and on comics narratives, I am co-ordinating a pilot-study into vintage cars as living cultural heritage based on the example of Jensen cars in Sweden.
 We want to find out more about the organisation and communication of enthusiasts around their veteran cars.
 As that is a huge field, a small first study looks into Jensen Motors and the culture, communications and activities around the marque: because even with the company gone, the culture around their cars remains very much alive.
 The results from our research will be turned into a documentary comic, later, to honour the visual qualities of the case!
 Just writing a report on our findings would be rather boring, instead the idea is to show and tell.

-The main sources for spare parts that have been named / recommended are the following.
-At the moment, it is completely unclear how expensive or complicated the import of spare parts from GB will get from next year on.
-For the time being, for all aspects of body and chassis repairs, Martin Robey martinrobey.com is named most, while Richard Appleyard Parts Ltd. jensen.co.uk is recommended for Jensen-Healey quite often.
+For the time being, for all aspects of body and chassis repairs, Martin Robey martinrobey.com was named most, while Richard Appleyard Parts Ltd. jensen.co.uk is recommended for Jensen-Healey quite often.

 Also mentioned are Chris-Con AB www.bildelar.me/Uppsala-lan/Osthammar/Chris-Con-AB